celinelatulipe/ThinkLikeComputer/_sources/SimplePythonData/Reassignment.rst

    :alt: reassignment

 It is important to note that in mathematics, a statement of equality is always true.
 If ``a is equal to b`` now, then ``a will always equal to b``.
-In Python, an assignment statement can make two variables refer to the same object and therefore have the same value.
+In Python (and other programming languages), an assignment statement can make two variables refer to the same object and therefore have the same value.
 They appear to be equal.
 However, because of the possibility of reassignment, they don't have to stay that way: